-The transactions that require prior HLC approval1 include, but are not limited to, the following:
+The transactions that require prior HLC approval include, but are not limited to, the following:

 - 1. Sale or transfer to, or acquisition by, a new owner of all, or a substantial portion, of the institution's assets, or the assets of a branch campus or site (not including any transfer that constitutes only the granting of a security interest); - 2.
 Merger or consolidation of an institution with one or more institutions or entities.
 This includes the consolidation of an institution not accredited or in candidate status with HLC into the structure of an institution holding status with HLC; - 3.
 The division of the member institution into one or more institutions or entities; - 4.
-Stock transactions including Initial Public Offerings of stock as well as those transactions wherein an individual, entity or group2 acquires and controls 25% of the total outstanding shares of stock of the member institution, or an individual, entity or group increases or decreases its control of shares to greater or less than 25%, through individual or cumulative transactions, of the total outstanding shares of the stock of the institution; - 5.
-Change of corporate form, governance structure, or conversion, including, but not limited to, change from Limited Partnership to Corporation, from Limited Liability Corporation to a Corporation, from a Not-for Profit Corporation to a For-Profit Corporation, a Private to Public, a Not-for Profit Corporation controlled by members to one controlled by its Board of Directors, significant change in the size of the institution's governing board; - 6.
-Any of the transactions in items 1 through 5 above involving a parent corporation that owns or controls the member institution or in any intermediate subsidiary of a parent corporation where that subsidiary has a controlling relationship to the institution and where the transaction may reasonably affect the control of the accredited institution as determined by HLC or by the U.S. Department of Education;
+Stock transactions including Initial Public Offerings of stock as well as those transactions wherein an individual, entity or group acquires and controls 25% of the total outstanding shares of stock of the member institution, or an individual, entity or group increases or decreases its control of shares to greater or less than 25%, through individual or cumulative transactions, of the total outstanding shares of the stock of the institution; - 5.
+Change of corporate form, governance structure, or conversion, including, but not limited to, change from Limited Partnership to Corporation, from Limited Liability Corporation to a Corporation, from a Not-for Profit Corporation to a For-Profit Corporation, a Private to Public, a Not-for Profit Corporation controlled by members to one controlled by its Board of Directors, significant change in the size of the institution's governing board;

-1 Such transactions may or may not also require approval from the U.S. Department of Education.
+Such transactions may or may not also require approval from the U.S. Department of Education.

-2 For a definition of a "group" see Section 13(d)(3) of the Securities and Exchange Act of 1934.
+For a definition of a "group" see Section 13(d)(3) of the Securities and Exchange Act of 1934.

-- 7. Sale, transfer, or release of an interest in the member institution such that there is change in the management or governance of the institution; and - 8.
+- 6. Any of the transactions in items 1 through 5 above involving a parent corporation that owns or controls the member institution or in any intermediate subsidiary of a parent corporation where that subsidiary has a controlling relationship to the institution and where the transaction may reasonably affect the control of the accredited institution as determined by HLC or by the U.S. Department of Education; - 7.
+Sale, transfer, or release of an interest in the member institution such that there is change in the management or governance of the institution; and - 8.
 Transfer of substantial academic or operational control of the member institution to a third-party entity.